Datavault-UK/automate-dv-docs/docs/extending.md

-### Extending dbtvault
+### Extending AutomateDV

-This page describes how write your own macros to replace existing macros provided in dbtvault.
+This page describes how write your own macros to replace existing macros provided in AutomateDV.

 ### adapter.dispatch

-Every macro in dbtvault first calls [adapter.dispatch](https://docs.getdbt.com/reference/dbt-jinja-functions/adapter/#dispatch) to find platform specific implementations of the macro to execute.
+Every macro in AutomateDV first calls [adapter.dispatch](https://docs.getdbt.com/reference/dbt-jinja-functions/adapter/#dispatch) to find platform specific implementations of the macro to execute.

 Here is an example: